Overview 2021

 Launceston | Semester 1 |

-This unit is designed to introduce you to knowledge relevant to the structure and function of the human body at the chemical and cellular level.
-Concepts in biological chemistry, cell metabolism, microscopy, cell biology and molecular and descriptive genetics will…
+This unit is designed to introduce you to foundation knowledge relevant to the structure and function of the human body.
+Concepts in biological chemistry, cell metabolism, microscopy, cell biology and molecular and descriptive genetics will be covered in the unit,…

 Credit Points: 12.5